 Occasionally a study appears in the Psychological and Cognitive Sciences section of PNAS that isn’t much more than graduate students wasting resources.
-In my view, this 2015 Pennsylvania rodent study was such an item.
+This 2015 Pennsylvania rodent study was such an item.

 The study’s design was observational, and it couldn’t be used as a reliable source to make statements of fact.
 Yet the researchers hyped that their: